tenancy/docs/docs/tenancy/1.x/affects-urls.md

 **Purpose**

-The purpose of this package is to modify domain being used when generating URL's
+The purpose of this package is to modify domain being used when generating URL's.

 **Use Cases**